House Republicans urge Biden to allow media access to border ops amid 'out of control' crisis

 The administration has denied there is a crisis at the border, calling it instead a "challenge" and blaming the Trump administration for the surge in numbers as it seeks to reverse its policies.

-White House Press Secretary Jen Psaki was quizzed about the lack of access this week and cited issues like the COVID-19 pandemic as to why reporters haven’t been given access.
+White House press secretary Jen Psaki was quizzed about the lack of access last week and cited issues like the COVID-19 pandemic as to why reporters haven’t been given access.

 "Again we remain committed to sharing with all of you data on the number of kids crossing the border, the steps we're taking, the work we're doing to open up facilities, our own bar we're setting for ourselves, improving the and expediting the timeline and the treatment of these children," Psaki said.
 "And we remain committed to transparency.
 I don't have an update for you on the timeline for access, but it's certainly something we support."